 Most of the time an email marketing strategy involves a number of emails though.

-This list is some of email marketing tools I use to make sure my email marketing strategy goes off without a hitch.
+This list is some of the email marketing tools I use to make sure my email marketing strategy goes off without a hitch.

 This list is not in order of importance but rather organized in a relational manner.
 The related tools are listed together.